JordanDworaczyk/BTCPriceBot/README.md

 	<img src='https://cdn.worldvectorlogo.com/logos/slack.svg' width='90'>
 </a>

-Tweets the price of Bitcoint and Ethereum.
+Tweets the price of Bitcoin and Ethereum.

 See more about it works [here](https://jordandworaczyk.github.io/Pricebots/).